‘Your one stop shop for everything at Durham Uni’: DUPulse releases Freshers’ timetables

 DUPulse’s weekly timetable

 DUPulse releases weekly timetables at the end of every week.
-It aims to provide a central network with a holistic overview of all things Durham, from club nights to societies, and everything in between.
+It aims to provide a central network with a full overview of all things Durham, from club nights to societies, and everything in between.

 ‘Run by students, for students’

-DUPulse began in 2024 as an entrepreneurial project, built on a “shared frustration of missing out”, the founders told us.
-DUP was founded by two Durham University students, Adam (St Mary’s College) and Aryan (Stephenson).
-This platform was formed as a student-led organisation, focused on promoting events among students to widen accessibility.
-The founders told The Durham Tab that this was built on a realisation that it is hard to keep track of everything going on at university, when it often feels like so much is happening at once.
+The founders told The Durham Tab this was built on a realisation that it is hard to keep track of everything going on at university, when it often feels like so much is happening at once.

 Adam and Aryan explained their frustration over wanting to pursue certain sports and societies, despite being left in the dark about which societies and colleges offered what.